 At Villa Real School we shape our music curriculum to ensure it is fully inclusive to every child.
-Our aims are to fulfil the requirements of the National Curriculum for music; providing a broad, balanced and differentiated curriculum; ensuring the progressive development of musical elements, knowledge and skills, develop a love of music and develop skills for later life such as self-regulation, turn taking and team work.
+Our aims are to fulfil the requirements of the National Curriculum for music.
+We provide a broad, balanced and differentiated curriculum, ensuring the progressive development of musical elements, knowledge and skills.
+We also aim to develop a love of music and develop skills for later life such as self-regulation, turn taking and team work.

-Our teaching equips pupils with knowledge of music language and musical skills; composing, performing and appraisal.
-We want our pupils to enjoy music and enjoy learning about music, gaining knowledge and skills, not just through experiences in the classroom, but also through opportunities to perform outside of the classroom, such as performing Carols at a local Supermarket and attending joint Musical events with other local schools.
+Our teaching equips pupils with knowledge of music language, musical skills and cultural awareness.
+We want our pupils to enjoy music and enjoy learning about music, gaining knowledge and skills.
+We also aim to provide opportunities to perform outside of the classroom, such as performing Carols at a local Supermarket and attending joint Musical events with other local schools.

 Early Years Foundation Stage

-Music takes on more of a formal lesson structure when moving onto Key Stages One and Two and the National Curriculum principles and guidelines are adhered to.
-Music is taught on a weekly basis and follows a 3 year curriculum overview with key elements to be taught e.g. Pulse.
-Pupils are taught through the genres of funk and disco.
+Music takes on more of a formal lesson structure when moving onto Key Stage One, with foundations in the National Curriculum.
+Music is taught on a weekly basis and follows a 3 year curriculum overview with recommended genre and key elements to be taught.

 Key Stage Two

-Key Stage Two pupils are taught on a weekly basis and follows a 4 year curriculum overview, enhancing prior knowledge by building on the elements taught in Key Stage One, for example learning about tempo and experience an additional two genres of music.
+Key Stage Two pupils are taught on a weekly basis and follow a 4 year curriculum overview, enhancing prior knowledge by building on the elements taught in Key Stage One, for example learning about tempo through different genres.
 Some pupils will begin to listen and understand with increased attention to a wide range of music.
 This range will include culturally relevant music as well as great composers, as stated in the Key Stage Two National Curriculum.

 Key Stages Three

-Students will build on previous knowledge and skills.
-Some pupils will play and perform with increasing confidence in solo and ensemble contexts.
-Some Students will use their voice and instruments musically and with increasing fluency and accuracy.
-Improvise and compose, developing ideas and drawing on different styles and structures.
+Students will build on previous knowledge, skills and understanding.
+Where able, pupils will play and perform with increasing confidence in solo and ensemble contexts.
+Where able, students will use their voice and instruments musically and with increasing fluency and accuracy.
+Students will improvise and compose, developing ideas and drawing on different styles and structures.
 Students will continue to be introduced to new genres, including music from great composers and musicians, as stated in the Key Stage Three National Curriculum.

 Key Stage Four and Five

 Students will build on prior knowledge, with activities and experiences that enhance and support other areas of learning with a focus on skills for later life such as self-regulation and social interaction.
-The Peripatetic Music Teacher will focus on creating and performing and skills for later life.
+The Peripatetic Music Teacher will focus on creating and performing with tuned and tuned instruments.

-The Music Coordinator monitors the planning, participates in regular learning walks and work scrutinies, giving feedback to class teachers each term.
-The subject coordinator aims to meet with other teachers across County Durham to look at work from pupils in different schools and moderate work together.
+The Music Coordinator monitors the planning, participates in lesson walks and work scrutinies, giving feedback to class teachers.
+The Music Coordinator aims to meet with other teachers across County Durham to look at work from pupils in different schools and moderate work together.

 All lessons are individualised and personalised to the pupils/students’ needs and abilities.
-All have access to a Music Specialist for at least 1 term per year to enhance their learning.
+All have access to an experienced Peripatetic Music Teacher for 1 term per year to enhance their learning.

 Within lessons and other musical activities, pupils/students are encouraged to develop their musical skills and knowledge but also their communication and personal, social and emotional skills to include respect and understanding of other cultures.

-Music is used to develop skills for now and later life; Music is used to help our express feelings and emotions.
-It can be fun and exciting as well as being calming and self regulating.
-Music is used to develop listening skills leading to increased attention span and concentration.
+Music is used to develop skills for now and also later life.
+Music can be fun and exciting, as well as being calming and self regulating.
+Music is used to develop listening skills, leading to increased attention span and concentration.
 Through music, singing and musical activities we work to increase memory recall and muscle memory.
 Music stimulates creativity, leads to use of imagination, encourages experimentation and encourages social interaction, co-operation and greater levels of mutual respect and tolerance.